Effective: June 1, 2004

 - Indiana Code (IC 35-44-1-3, Conflict of Interest) indicates that it is a criminal offense for Indiana University employees to have an aggregated financial interest of $250 or more per year, or deriving an aggregate profit of $250 per year from any contract(s) or purchase(s) connected with the university, unless certain exceptions apply.
 This Indiana state code indicates that a university employee who knowingly or intentionally has an economic interest in or derives a profit from a contract or purchase connected with the university, as indicated above, commits a conflict of interest, a Class D felony.
 (Indiana state law applies regardless of whether or not employees are in a position to influence or make decisions regarding the contract or purchase at issue.)
 In order to avoid violating the state law, employees must disclose the conflict of interest to the Board of Trustees of Indiana University in writing before the contracts or purchases are finalized, and obtain the Board’s approval for the transaction to go forward.
 This disclosure process is separate from the disclosure process discussed in this policy.
 See the following web site: www.ai.org/legislative, and enter the keyword “IC 35-44-1."
 Select "Indiana Code 35-44-1" from the return results.

-- Violations of university policies, including the failure to avoid a prohibited activity or disclose a conflict of interest in a timely manner, will be dealt with in accordance with applicable university policies and procedures for Staff and Hourly employees, which may include disciplinary actions up to and including termination from the university.
+- Violations of university policies, including the failure to avoid a prohibited activity or disclose a conflict of interest in a timely manner, will be dealt with in accordance with applicable university policies and procedures for Staff and Temporary employees, which may include disciplinary actions up to and including termination from the university.